 Step 5: Configure vendor attributes

-Under the Vendor attributes section:
+Under Vendor attributes:

-Enable the vendor data section (toggle on)
+Enable the vendor data toggle